Man in the Iron Mask: Saint-Mars's other prisoners

-Dauger serves as a valet
+Dauger serves as a valet (1675–1680)

-In his letters to Louvois, Saint-Mars describes Dauger as a quiet man, giving no trouble, "disposed to the will of God and to the king", compared to his other prisoners, who were always complaining, constantly trying to escape, or simply mad.
+In his letters to Louvois, Saint-Mars describes Dauger as a quiet man, giving no trouble, "disposed to the will of God and to the King", compared to his other prisoners, who were always complaining, constantly trying to escape, or simply mad.
 Dauger was not always isolated from the other prisoners.
-Wealthy and important ones usually had manservants; for instance, Fouquet was granted the service of two men in 1667, called Champagne and La Rivière.
+Wealthy and important ones usually had manservants; for instance, Fouquet was granted the service of two men in 1667, called Champagne and La Rivière, (Note: La Rivière was Saint-Mars's own voluntary valet who had been re-assigned to the service of Fouquet in 1667, and who had expected to be released from service at some point.
+He was a hypochondriac suffering regularly from bouts of depression.) and Mattioli had been joined by his Italian valet, Rousseau, incarcerated with him in 1679.
 These servants, however, would become as much prisoners as their masters and it was thus difficult to find people willing to volunteer for such an occupation.
 When Lauzun arrived in December 1671, Saint-Mars could not find him a manservant, and therefore wrote to Louvois on 20 February 1672, suggesting that Dauger would prove a good valet for Lauzun.
 This request was turned down, and historians believe Louvois had reasons to keep these two men apart; perhaps they knew each other.

 In 1674, Champagne died and, since La Rivière was often ill, Saint-Mars again applied for permission for Dauger to act as servant, this time for Fouquet.
 On 30 January 1675, Louvois gave permission for such an arrangement on strict condition that he was to serve Fouquet only while La Rivière was unavailable and that he was not to meet anyone else; for instance, if Fouquet and Lauzun were to meet, Dauger was not to be present.
 This injunction was reiterated by Louvois to Saint-Mars in a stern letter dated 11 March 1675.
 Fouquet was never expected to be released; thus, meeting Dauger was no great matter, but Lauzun was expected to be set free eventually, and it would have been important not to have him spread rumours of Dauger's existence or of secrets he might have known.
 Shortly thereafter, Dauger was moved from the Lower Tower to the Angle Tower, where he was lodged with La Rivière.
 The important fact that Dauger served as a valet to Fouquet strongly indicates he was born a commoner.
+(Note: Historians have also argued that 17th-century protocol made it unthinkable that a gentleman, let alone an aristocrat, would serve as a manservant, casting doubt on speculation that Dauger was in some way related to the King.)